samanehghavami/database-backup-ui/README.md

-# database-backup-ui
-A simple cross-platform database backup tool with UI built using Flet.
-Supports MySQL and PostgreSQL.
 # Database Backup Tool (Flet)

 A simple desktop application to backup MySQL and PostgreSQL databases with a graphical interface built using [Flet](https://flet.dev/).